wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 `You can download the latest release of the installer from GitHub <https://github.com/wpilibsuite/allwpilib/releases/latest/>`__.
 Ensure that you download the correct binary for your OS and architecture.

+Supported Operating Systems and Architectures:
+ * Windows 10 & 11, 64 bit.
+Arm is not supported
+ * Ubuntu 20.04 and 22.04, 64 bit.
+Other Linux distributions may work, but are unsupported
+ * macOS 11 & 12, Intel and Arm.

-.. warning:: The following OSes are now unsupported: Ubuntu 18.04, Windows 7, Windows 8.1, and any 32-bit Windows.
+.. warning:: The following OSes are no longer supported: macOS 10.15, Ubuntu 18.04, Windows 7, Windows 8.1, and any 32-bit Windows.

 WPILib is designed to install to different folders for different years, so that it is not necessary to uninstall a previous version before installing this year's WPILib.